PeterCamilleri/lexical_analyzer/README.md

 * The regular expression must begin with a \A clause to ensure correct operation of the analyzer.
+* An exception to the above is the use of the expression /.+/ at the end of the rule list as a sort of lexical "else" catch-all clause.
 * The order of rules is important.
 For example, if there are two rules looking for "==" and "=" respectively, if the "=" is ahead of the "==" rule in the array the "==" rule will never trigger and the analysis will be